RawenB/sheinpulse-mlops/README.md

      v
 Recommended Products

-Current Limitations
+## Current Limitations

 The available transaction snapshot covers a short time window

 Temporal variation in the demand dataset is limited

-Recommendation system is a baseline collaborative approach
+A recommendation system is a baseline collaborative approach

 Future improvements could include: